gunnar0022/my-yomitan-setup/README.md

 ### 1.3 Configure Card HTML Templates and CSS
-**Tools → Manage Note Types** and click on your new **Yomitan card type → Cards** Copy the following templates into your Anki cards setup:
+**Tools → Manage Note Types** and click on your new **Yomitan card type → Cards**

+You'll have to navigate between the Front, Back, and Styling tabs.
+Copy the following templates into your Anki cards setup:

 ### **Front Template:**